nathanieldchu/ubuild_CCF/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: a new generation of <strong>extraordinary cultured foods</strong>
-  content: We are crafting delicious, uncompromising foods using culinary tradition
+  content: We are crafting delicious foods with the help of modern microbiology, creating
-    and modern microbiology, creating new and familiar flavors with remarkably small ecological footprints.
+    new and familiar flavors with remarkably small ecological footprints.
   cta:
     enabled: true
     url: https://nathanieldchu.github.io/ubuild-jekyll/contact